Goal: Quantify the environmental impacts of your product and compare different scenarios.

 How To Do LCA

 Your estimated LCA for early-stage design will not be rigorous, like the analysis you would need for an Environmental Product Declaration.
-A properly rigorous LCA can take six months or more to do, but an estimated LCA can take less than a day.
-As above, remember rough analyses can have huge uncertainties (such as 30%, often 100% or more, per datapoint).
+A properly rigorous LCA can take six months or more to do, but an estimated LCA can take hours.
+As above, remember rough analyses can have huge uncertainties (such as 30%, 50%, often 100% or more, per datapoint).
 Only trust large differences until you have more precise analyses.
 The resources below can be combined with the LCA Exercise so that you can do your own.

 You can get a basic working knowledge of how to do LCA from the primer below (similar in content to the video lecture above):

 You can learn how to do LCA using SustainableMinds software, using their tutorial.
 Also note their handy page on how to choose functional units.
 You can also learn how to do LCA by hand, looking up pre-calculated LCA scores for different materials, manufacturing methods, transportation modes, energy sources, etc., in various publications.